zziccardi/sapphire/README.md

 **expressive API clarity** of modern languages like Swift.

-This repository contains the ANTLR4 grammar, abstract syntax tree (AST) builder, semantic analyzer, type checker, a transpiler that compiles Sapphire source code (`.sp`) into executable Python, as well as a Language Server Protocol (LSP) server implementation and corresponding VS Code extension.
+This repository contains the ANTLR4 grammar, abstract syntax tree (AST) builder, semantic analyzer, type checker, transpilation backends that compile Sapphire source code (`.sp`) into executable Python or Lua 5.1, as well as a Language Server Protocol (LSP) server implementation and corresponding VS Code extension.

 The project is a **work in progress**.
 The [language spec](docs/SPEC.md) may change significantly over time.
-For now the implementation is in Python to facilitate quick iteration; once the language design is finalized, I'd like to introduce a proper compiler (likely built in Rust) to enable the memory-safety features described in the spec.
+For now the transpiler toolchain targets Python and Lua 5.1 to facilitate rapid iteration and scripting engine integration; once the language design is finalized, I'd like to introduce a proper native compiler (likely built in Rust) to enable the memory-safety features described in the spec.

 ## Key features of Sapphire